lanwen/lanwen.github.io/content/posts/2019-12-11_spring-cloud-gw-drop-filter.md

 draft: false
 ---

-Faced the absense of ready-to-use filter to do that out-of-the box.
-So had to write one.
+In my case that was useful to wildcard a bunch of paths, but block explicitly a few of them.
-In my case that was useful to wildcard dosens of paths, but block explicitly a few of them.
+Solve that we could in two ways:

-### Filter
+### 1. Filter

-The filter itself is pretty straight-forward, just set the status and say that we've done.
+The filter itself is pretty straight, just set the status code and say that we've finished.

 ```java
 private static final GatewayFilter DROP_FILTER = (exchange, chain) -> {